4ka5h/SocialNetwork/README.md

 *Unit tests for individual functions.*

-Integration tests that verify the functionality of most subcommands.
+*Integration tests that verify the functionality of most subcommands.*

-Tests and/or shellcheck run in a continuous integration environment.
+*Tests and/or shellcheck run in a continuous integration environment.*

-Documentation provided in a README or similar file.
+*Documentation provided in a README or similar file.*

-Unix manual page
+*Unix manual page*

+### Approach
+As directed in the problem statement, I have implemented a master command ```sn``` which accpets options and calls subprograms for those tasks.
+Complete implementation is done using Bash.
+Git is used to perform the operation like creating a social network (by creating a new repository), push and pull updates from a network (by push and pull to specific repos) and all.

 ### My Implementation
 In order to meet the above requirements, this tool has been developed using Lubuntu 18.04 (Desktop-AMD) and git version 2.17.1.
 The tool requires data exchange over network and hence requires permissions for the same.
 I have achieved this by creating a new user accout named 'git' in every terminal.
 This new user account holds all the information about the 'Social Networks' and handles file sharing.